Skip to main menu Skip to content Skip to footer

 Talk openly

-But again, the crucial first step: If you think your child might be suicidal, talk with him about it, ask him about suicidal thoughts.
+But again, the crucial first step: If you think your child might be suicidal, talk with them about it, ask them about suicidal thoughts.
 Sometimes people are afraid that if they talk about it it will make suicidal thoughts more real, and suicide more likely to happen.
-But the truth is that if a child feels that he has someone safe in the family that he can talk to, he feels better.
-He feels more understood.
-He feels like there’s more empathy for him.
-And that gives you an opening to explain the value of psychotherapy, and possibly medication for the feelings that are causing him so much pain.
+But the truth is that if a child feels that they have someone safe in the family that they can talk to, they’ll feel better.
+They feel more understood.
+They feel like there’s more empathy for them.
+And that gives you an opening to explain the value of psychotherapy, and possibly medication for the feelings that are causing them so much pain.

 Find a clinician who’s a good match

-To get a referral to a mental health professional, you can consult your child’s doctor or a psychologist at his school.
+To get a referral to a mental health professional, you can consult your child’s doctor or a psychologist at their school.
 I recommend that you look for a mental health professional who has experience with suicidal teenagers.
 Not everybody is comfortable with, or has experience with kids who are suicidal.
 And when you’re interviewing people, it’s important to pick somebody you—and your child—feel comfortable with.
-So if your son says, “I just can’t connect with him; I don’t feel comfortable with him,” you want to take that seriously.
-Of course, if he does that with the second person and then the third person, at some point you may need to say, “Well, of these three people, who did you feel best with?”
+So if your child says, “I just can’t connect with him; I don’t feel comfortable with him,” you want to take that seriously.
+Of course, if they do that with the second person and then the third person, at some point you may need to say, “Well, of these three people, who did you feel best with?”

 Participate in therapy